Cheesy Clean Eating Crock-Pot Taco Soup

 - (Optional) 1 cup shredded cheddar cheese

-- (Optional) 2 cups milk, instead of water
+- (Optional) 2 cups organic whole milk, instead of water

 - Then add your chili beans, kidney beans, and corn along with their liquid.

-- Pour in your tomato sauce and 2 cans of peeled and diced tomatoes.
+- Pour in your tomato sauce and 4 cups of diced tomatoes.
 Then add your water.

-- Finally add your diced green chili peppers and your taco seasoning.
+- Finally add your Rotel and your taco seasoning.
 Mix everything well.

-- Serve with sour cream, shredded cheese, chopped green onions, and tortilla chips.
+- Serve with sour cream, shredded cheese, and tortilla chips.

-- Optional: If you would prefer a cheesier taco soup you have several options.
-1) Add 2 cups of milk and your cup of cheddar cheese instead of the water.
-2) Make a cheese sauce separately (using the milk and cheese or a more formal sauce of flour butter milk and cheese) before adding it to the pot.
-3) Add 1/2 of a large bar of Velveeta.
+- Optional: If you would prefer a cheesier taco soup you could add 2 cups of milk and your cup of cheddar cheese instead of the water.
 This will make your taco soup creamy and cheesy instead of reddish translucent.

-- Optional: For a different flavor, add in a packet of ranch dressing mix and/or a can of black beans.
+- Optional: For a different flavor, add in 3 tablespoons of ranch dressing mix and/or a can of black beans.

-- Substitutions: -No milk, add sour cream right into the crock pot.
+- Substitutions: -If you have no milk, add sour cream right into the mix.

-- -No hamburger, add turkey, bacon, ham, chicken, sausage, or any other kind of meat.
+- -If you have no hamburger, add turkey, bacon, ham, chicken, sausage, or any other kind of meat.

-- -No yellow onion, add any other color onion, shallots, leeks, or garlic.
+- -If you have no onion, add shallots, leeks, or garlic.